rcmcdonald91/cligen/README.md

 * `-DCLIGEN_WITH_APPS` Builds the example applications (linked according to `CLIGEN_STATIC`).
 * `-DCLIGEN_WITH_LIBXML2` Build using the GNOME\LibXML2 regex engine.

 The source builds a single library.
-If you build applications, you should include `cligen.h` and link with the library `libcligen`.
+If you build applications, you should include `cligen.h` and link with `libcligen`.

 There are several example applications:
 * `apps/cligen_hello` Simplest possible.
 Just builds a 'hello world' greeting by in-line C.